-§ 475.61 such reve all municipalities, except school districts, was the certified levy specified and that it, together with estimated collections of special assessments and other nues pledged for the payment of the obligations, will produce at least five ent in excess of the amount needed to meet the principal and interest payments in due? purposes of § 475.61, "municipality" means a city of any class, county, town, hool district.
+Part III.
+Answer the following questions for each type of issue that was outstanding at some point during the fiscal year: § 475.61 A. For all municipalities, except school districts, was the certified levy specified and such that it, together with estimated collections of special assessments and other revenues pledged for the payment of the obligations, will produce at least five percent in excess of the amount needed to meet the principal and interest payments when due?
+(For purposes of § 475.61, "municipality" means a city of any class, county, town, or school district.
 See Minn.
 Stat. § 475.51, subd.
 2.)
 1. If not, did the council adopt a resolution levying another amount of such taxes? § 475.61, subd.
-1 with oblig all school districts, was the certified levy specified and such that it, together estimated collections of other revenues pledged for the payment of the gations, will produce five percent in excess of the amount needed to meet the cipal and interest payments when due?
+1 B. For all school districts, was the certified levy specified and such that it, together with estimated collections of other revenues pledged for the payment of the obligations, will produce five percent in excess of the amount needed to meet the principal and interest payments when due?
 1. If not, did the board adopt a resolution levying another amount of such taxes? § 475.61, subd.
-3 distr refur school districts, did the district report to the Commissioner of Education, the ict's debt redemption fund balance as of June 30 of the prior year attributable to ading of existing bonds; and 1.
-Did the commissioner reduce the levies; or 2.
+3 C. For school districts, did the district report to the Commissioner of Education, the district's debt redemption fund balance as of June 30 of the prior year attributable to refunding of existing bonds; and

+1. Did the commissioner reduce the levies; or 2.
 Did the school board, with the commissioner's approval, retain all or part of the excess balance?
 Minn.
 Stat.
-PUBLIC INDEBTEDNESS Workpaper Section Yes No Reference § 475.61, subd.
+Section PUBLIC INDEBTEDNESS Yes No Workpaper Reference § 475.61, subd.
 4 D. 1.
 For obligations authorized before July 1, 2005, was the amount of any surplus remaining in the debt redemption fund of a school district when the obligations and interest thereon are paid used to reduce the general fund levies or state aids?
-2. For obligations authorized on July 1, 2005 or thereafter, was the amount of any surplus remaining in the debt service fund of a school district when the obligations and interest thereon are paid in full (a) appropriated to any other general purpose without any reductions in state aid or levies or (b) used to reduce the general fund levies or state aid? § 471.70 E. Has the principal accounting officer of the municipality reported, on or before February 1 st of each year, to the auditor of each county in which the municipality is situated, the total amount of outstanding obligations and the purpose for which issued, as of December 31 st of the preceding year?
-(For the purpose of § 471.70, "municipality" means a city, however organized; a school district, however organized; a town; or any other body corporate and politic created under Minnesota law.
+2. For obligations authorized on July 1, 2005 or thereafter, was the amount of any surplus remaining in the debt service fund of a school district when the obligations and interest thereon are paid in full (a) appropriated to any other general purpose without any reductions in state aid or levies or (b) used to reduce the general fund levies or state aid? § 471.70 E. Has the principal accounting officer of the municipality reported, on or before February 1 st of each year, to the auditor of each county in which the municipality is situated, the total amount of outstanding obligations and the purpose for which issued, as of December 31 st of the preceding year? distri the purpose of § 471.70, "municipality" means a city, however organized; a school ct, however organized; a town; or any other body corporate and politic created under lesota law.
 See Minn.
 Stat. § 471.70.)